cambrewitt-ship-it/contentflow/CONTENT_SUITE_EDITING_IMPLEMENTATION.md

 4. **Template System**: Save and reuse editing templates
 5. **Advanced Validation**: More sophisticated content validation rules

-The implementation provides a complete editing workflow that integrates seamlessly with the existing content suite and planner functionality, giving users full access to content creation tools for both new and existing posts.
+The implementation provides a complete editing workflow that integrates seamlessly with the existing content suite and calendar functionality, giving users full access to content creation tools for both new and existing posts.